neutron-org/mainnet-assets/check-consumer-key.md

 With this set of commands you can be sure what validator key to use during network start.

-> If you will see that `consumer_address` is not empty but `<VALIDATOR PUBLIC KEY>` was added to the genesis it means that you added `consumer_address` after network spawn time (08 May 2023 11:00 UTC) and should use your Cosmos Hub validator key until validator set update.
+> If you will see that `consumer_address` is not empty but `<VALIDATOR PUBLIC KEY>` was added to the genesis it means that you added `consumer_address` after network spawn time (2023-05-08 11:00:00UTC) and should use your Cosmos Hub validator key until validator set update.
 After you will see that your Neutron validator started to miss blocks you need to update validator key with new one that was used to add `consumer_address`.